-If you’ve started high school recently, or if you are due to start soon, you might be wondering: what are AP classes?
-You might have heard that they are extra-advanced, or that you can get college credit from them.
-But how does it work?
+If you have started high school recently or are due to start soon, you might be wondering, "What are AP classes?"
+You might have heard that they are extra-advanced or that you can earn college credit by passing AP exams.
+But how do these classes work exactly?

-If you’ve been wondering what are AP tests are, and how they can help you, read on for our guide to AP courses and how they can get you ahead.
+Read on for our guide to AP courses and learn how these special classes can get you ahead.

 What Is Advanced Placement?

-Advanced Placement is a program run by College Board (the makers of the SAT) that allows you to take courses right in your high school that can earn you college credit and/or qualify you for more advanced classes when you begin college.
+Advanced Placement is a program run by the College Board (the makers of the SAT) that allows you to take special high school courses that can earn you college credit and/or qualify you for more advanced classes when you begin college.

-Taking an AP course and passing the test is a sign that you are capable of handling college-level work, which will strengthen your college applications immensely.
+Taking an AP course and passing the test is a sign that you're capable of handling college-level work, which will strengthen your college applications immensely.

-Taking an AP class (or several!) is a great way to challenge yourself academically and show colleges that you are serious about your education.
+Taking an AP class (or several!) is a great way to challenge yourself academically and show colleges that you're serious about your education.
 An AP class on your transcript signals stronger academic training, especially with high passing scores of 4 and 5 on the test.

-In particular, getting a 5 shows that you are more advanced in a subject than 80-90% of advanced students—which looks very impressive to colleges!
+In particular, getting a 5 on an AP test shows that you are more advanced in a subject than 80%-90% of advanced students—which looks very impressive to colleges!

 You basically get a head start in college.

-Many colleges say they look to see if you took the hardest courses available to you at your school.
+Many colleges say that they check to see whether you took the hardest courses available to you at your school.
 Taking AP classes is often the best way to show that you are challenging yourself academically at your high school.

-For example, Yale says on their admissions website, "We only expect you to take advantage of [AP] courses if your high school provides them."
-In other words, if your school has AP courses and you don't take them, it might look like you aren't challenging yourself.
+For example, Yale states on its admissions website, "We only expect you to take advantage of [AP] courses if your high school provides them."
+In other words, if your school has AP courses and you don't take them, it might look as though you aren't challenging yourself.

 Getting a high passing score of 4 or 5 further demonstrates your academic potential to colleges.
-By the way, if you're curious about a college's suggested high school course load, look up their admissions website by searching "[College/University Name] Admissions Requirements.")
+(By the way, if you're curious about a college's suggested high school course load, look up its admissions website by searching "[School Name] admissions requirements.")

 Taking AP exams is also a way to demonstrate real academic interest in a certain subject.
-For example, if you're an aspiring engineer, taking AP Calculus and AP Physics and passing the exams proves to a college admissions committee that you are serious about engineering and have the skills to pursue it.
+For example, if you're an aspiring engineer, taking the AP Calculus and AP Physics courses and passing their respective exams will prove to college admissions committees that you're serious about engineering and have the skills necessary to pursue it.

-Some universities give credit for AP classes.
-For schools that accept the exams as class credit, it makes it possible to graduate college in a shorter amount of time, saving you money!
-For example, Harvard allows you to apply for advanced standing if you have completed the equivalent of a year of college courses with AP exams.
-University of Michigan also grants you course credit and higher class placements for AP exams.
+For example, Harvard lets you apply for Advanced Standing if you've completed the equivalent of a year of college courses with AP exams.
+The University of Michigan, too, grants new students course credit and higher class placements for AP exams.

-As an example, Stanford University accepts AP credit from many science, language, and math AP courses, but not for history or English courses.
+As an example, Stanford University accepts AP credit from many science, language, and math AP courses but not any from history or English courses.

-Still, getting the boost into more advanced classes can help you work through a major more quickly or take more advanced, interesting courses as a freshman.
-Even if you don't earn credit, AP classes can still get you ahead.
+Despite all this, getting the boost into more advanced classes can help you work through a major more quickly and let you take more advanced and more interesting courses as a freshman.
+Even if you don't earn credit for your AP scores, AP classes can still get you ahead.

 The fewer years college takes, the less you have to spend!

 You can sign up for an AP course through your normal high school registration process.
-Keep in mind some schools have prerequisite courses you have to take before you can sign up for an AP class.
-Track down your guidance counselor if you have questions!
+Keep in mind that some schools have prerequisite courses you have to take before you can sign up for an AP class.
+Track down your guidance counselor if you have any questions about this.

-You also sign up for the test through your school – your school has a designated AP coordinator (often a guidance counselor) to help with that process.
-If you're homeschooled or want to take an AP test for a class your school doesn't have, contact your local school's AP coordinator.
+You'll sign up for AP tests through your school, which will have a designated AP coordinator (often a guidance counselor) to help with the process.
+If you're homeschooled or want to take an AP test for a class your school doesn't offer, contact your local school's AP coordinator.

-AP tests cost $91 per test as of 2015.
-Some schools offer subsidies and College Board also has financial aid.
-Also, keep in mind that if you pass the exam, you can exchange your score for college credit once you get to college.
-So even though that $91 fee is steep, it's a bargain compared to the cost of taking the class over a semester in college.
+Remember that if you pass the AP exam, you can exchange your score for college credit once you get to college.
+So even though that $94 fee is steep, it's a bargain compared with the cost of taking that same class for a semester in college!

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: